msovara/jupyter-lengau/README.md

-# Here is a simplified, step-by-step guide to using Jupyter Notebooks on the Lengau HPC system.
+# A simplified, step-by-step guide to using Jupyter Notebooks on the Lengau HPC system.

 ## Step 1: Login into Lengau
 ```